danwarrcast/unstable-invasion/2D/Flat/Bystander/README.md

 # diffusion.cc:

-Calculates the drift of a single domain wall between two sectors: bystander sector and mutagenic (two-species) sector.
+Calculates the drift as a function of time of a single domain wall between two sectors: bystander sector and mutagenic (two-species) sector.